Williamson County Assault Lawyer Jason Trumpler

 - Bar fights, street fights, and violent crimes

 Domestic violence and assault are serious charges.
-The district attorney's office may choose to prosecute even if the alleged victim refuses to pursue charges or testify.
-A domestic abuse arrest may lead to a restraining order or protective order being filed, which can effectively dismantle a family, leaving the party charged with domestic violence locked out of their house and cut off from their children.
+The district or county attorney's office may choose to prosecute even if the alleged victim refuses to pursue charges or testify.
+A domestic abuse arrest may lead to the State filing a restraining order or protective order, which can effectively dismantle a family, leaving the party charged with domestic violence locked out of their house and cut off from their children.